ahtsham58/ahtsham58.github.io/_pages/about.md

-Currently, my work is centered around the extensive exploration of <i>large language models (LLMs)</i> with a specific focus on their societal impact and influence on individuals.
+Currently, my work is centered around the extensive exploration of <i>large language models (LLMs)</i> with a specific focus on their <b> societal impact <b/> and <b> influence on individuals</b>.
 In addition, I'm involved in various activties like commencing generative AI use-cases, their solutions, and impact.
 Furthermore, I'm actively engaging in collaborative research projects with esteemed international scholars and practioners. <br> <br>